 But that is all still a little abstract.
 Who, specifically, might enjoy the Df?
 Street and candid photographers, for one.
 The Df is pleasantly unassuming, yet it still “means business” and delivers the goods in low light.
 Adventure and travel photographers will certainly enjoy the lightweight construction that doesn’t skimp on weather sealing like other “prosumer” type cameras might.
 And of course, star and astro-landscape photographers will certainly find the Df to be a true champion.
 Portrait and wedding photographers will certainly be able to use the Df, however in my opinion it will play second-fiddle to a primary camera like the D800 or D700 even, which are more comfortable and powerful for use on long days.
 The same thing goes with sports / wildlife photography.
 The Df is certainly capable, but definitely not aimed at the average sports photographer.

 Now after singing the praises of how the Df is a magical camera that will help you enjoy photography once again, the honest truth is that I can’t help but pick apart what the Df is missing, and how Nikon could have done a better job of “fusing” digital imaging with retro controls.
-Off the top of my head, here are a handful of things:
+For the second part of this Nikon DF Review, here are cons or improvements we’d like to see:

 - Interchangeable Focus Screens